 This is a guide to the Irish University Press reprinting of a massive number of House of Commons committee reports and other documents.
 IUP grouped these sets by subject and for each subject series there is a pamphlet guide describing the contents.
-Although Rutgers does not own the IUP set (New York University and Princeton University do), we have, in addition to the Checklist a number of these pamphlet guides (ALEXANDER DOCREF FOR G78 C73).
+Although Rutgers does not own the IUP set (New York University and Princeton University do), we have, in addition to the Checklist a number of these pamphlet guides which can be located by searching the Library Catalog.
 Both the Checklist and the pamphlet guides give official volume numbers which can be used to access holdings in Alexander Library.

 House of Lords

 Sessional Papers Printed by Order of the House of Lords....